jeremysalwen/HaliteClustering/readme.txt

 Example: databases\12.dat

-Obs.: - the groundTruthCluster data is not used by MrCC.
+Obs.: - the groundTruthCluster data is not used by Halite.
-      - the file databases\12d.sub contains the ground truth WRT the clusters' subspaces for our example dataset, but it's also not used by MrCC.
+      - the file databases\12d.sub contains the ground truth WRT the clusters' subspaces for our example dataset, but it's also not used by Halite.
-      - you may use this ground truth information to evaluate the quality of MrCC's results on our example dataset.
+      - you may use this ground truth information to evaluate the quality of Halite's results on our example dataset.

 *******************************************************************